-The non-current assets held for sale and the disposal groups are recognised in the statement of financial position separately from the other Group assets and liabilities.
-Immediately before being classified among disposal groups, they are recognised on the basis of the specific IFRS applicable for each asset and liability, and subsequently recognised at the carrying amount or presumed fair value, whichever is lower, net of the related costs to sell.
+The non-current assets for disposal and the disposal groups are recognised in the statement of financial position separately from the other Group assets and liabilities.
+Immediately before being classified among disposal groups, they are recognised on the basis of the specific IFRS applicable for each asset and liability, and subsequently recognised at the carrying amount or presumed fair value, whichever is lower, net of the related selling costs.
 Any losses are recognised immediately in profit or loss.
-Afterwards, the non-current assets held for sale are not subject to depreciation and are measured at the carrying amount or the fair value, whichever is lower, minus the costs to sell.
-The classification of an investment, measured with the equity accounting method, or a share of the same as an asset held for sale, implies the suspension of this criterion of measurement to the entire investment or only to the share classified as an asset held for sale.
-Any investment not classified as assets held for sale will continue to be measured with the equity accounting method up to the completion of the disposal plan.
-Any difference between the carrying amount of the non-current assets and the fair value minus costs to sell is recognised in the income statement as an impairment loss; any subsequent reversals of impairment loss are recognised up to the amount of the impairment loss recorded previously, including amounts recognised previous to the qualification of the asset as an asset held for sale.
+Afterwards, the non-current assets held for sale are not subject to depreciation and are value at the book value or the fair value, whichever is lower, minus the sale charges.
+The classification of a stake or a portion of this stake, valued with the equity method, as an asset held for sale, implies the suspension of this criterion of valuation to the entire stake or only to the portion classified as an asset held for sale.
+Any eventual interests not classified as assets held for sale will continue to be valued with the equity method up to the completion of the disposals procedure.
+Any eventual difference between the book value of the non-current assets and the fair value minus sales charges is recognised in the income statement as depreciation; eventual subsequent recoveries of value are recorded up to the amount of the depreciation recorded previously, including amounts recorded previous to the qualification of the asset as an asset held for sale.

-The non-current assets and disposal groups, classified as being held for sale, form the discontinued operations if, alternatively: (i) they represent a significant autonomous branch of activity or a significant geographical segment of activity; (ii) they are part of a disposal plan of a significant autonomous branch of activity or a significant geographical segment of activity; or (iii) they are a subsidiary acquired exclusively for the purpose of sale.
+The disposal non-current assets and disposal groups, classified as being held for sale, form the discontinued operation if, alternatively: (i) they represent a significant autonomous branch of activity or a geographical area of significant activity; (ii) they are part of a disposals procedure of a significant autonomous branch of activity or a geographical area of significant activity; or (iii) they are a subsidiary acquired exclusively for purpose of sale.

-The profits or losses of discontinued operations, and any gains/losses realised after disposal, are indicated separately in the income statement under a specific item, net of the related tax effects.
-The income statement amounts of the discontinued operations are also shown separately for the years compared to the year of the financial statements.
+The results of a discontinued operations, and the eventual surplus/loss realised after disposal, are indicated separately in the income statement under a specific item, net of the related tax effects, The economic values of the discontinued operations are also shown separately for the years compared to the year of the financial statements.